7 things you didn't know about moving to Germany from the US - Earthrelo

 1. Living expenses will come as a relief.

 You’ll be relieved to learn that living expenses in Germany are significantly lower than those in the US.
 According to a poll, buying groceries in Berlin is 50% less expensive than doing the same in New York.
-This is a delight for folks who plan to move to Germany from the US.
+This is a delight for folks who are planning of moving to Germany from the US.

 Despite the crises that followed COVID-19 and the Russia-Ukraine War, Germany remains one of the most affordable countries in Europe.
 More savings than you currently have are to be anticipated.
 You are in for a major relief if you’re an American used to spending outrageous amounts for groceries, utilities, and other expenses.